 Measures and mechanisms are examined to compare how countries empower the participation of other stakeholders and their interactions with the IACM.
-Such measures and mechanisms may include (i) direct representation of other stakeholders in the IACM or consultation mechanisms established under the IACM to enable the participation of various stakeholders; (ii) laws and regulations related to climate change, which define the roles and responsibilities of relevant stakeholders and implement local policies and programmes related to climate change; (iv) economic and financial incentives for changing production and consumption behaviour; (v) a scientific and technology research fund provided by the government; and (vi) voluntary measures for the reduction of GHG emissions by the private sector, among others.
+Such measures and mechanisms may include (i) direct representation of other stakeholders in the IACM or consultation mechanisms established under the IACM to enable the participation of various stakeholders; (ii) laws and regulations related to climate change, which define the roles and responsibilities of relevant stakeholders and regulate the behaviour of target groups; (iii) local autonomy to establish and implement local policies and programmes related to climate change; (iv) economic and financial incentives for changing production and consumption behaviour; (v) a scientific and technology research fund provided by the government; and (vi) voluntary measures for the reduction of GHG emissions by the private sector, among others.